Scatter plot

 A scatter plot, also called a scatterplot, scatter graph, scatter chart, scattergram, or scatter diagram, is a type of plot or mathematical diagram using Cartesian coordinates to display values for typically two variables for a set of data.
 If the points are coded (color/shape/size), one additional variable can be displayed.

 The data are displayed as a collection of points, each having the value of one variable determining the position on the horizontal axis and the value of the other variable determining the position on the vertical axis.
+The scatter diagram is one of the seven basic tools of quality control.

 History

 According to Michael Friendly and Daniel Denis, the defining characteristic distinguishing scatter plots from line charts is the representation of specific observations of bivariate data where one variable is plotted on the horizontal axis and the other on the vertical axis.
 The two variables are often abstracted from a physical representation like the spread of bullets on a target or a geographic or celestial projection.

 While Edmund Halley created a bivariate plot of temperature and pressure in 1686, he omitted the specific data points used to demonstrate the relationship.
 Friendly and Denis claim his visualization was different from an actual scatter plot.
 Friendly and Denis attribute the first scatter plot to John Herschel.
 In 1833, Herschel plotted the angle between the central star in the constellation Virgo and Gamma Virginis over time to find how the angle changes over time, not through calculation but with freehand drawing and human judgment.

 Sir Francis Galton extended and popularized the scatter plot and many other statistical tools to pursue a scientific basis for eugenics.
 When, in 1886, Galton published a scatter plot and correlation ellipse of the height of parents and children, he extended Herschel's mere plotting of data points by binning and averaging adjacent cells to create a smoother visualization.
 Karl Pearson, R. A. Fischer, and other statisticians and eugenicists built on Galton's work and formalized correlations and significance testing.